Catalan independence agenda at risk in Barcelona mayor's race

-BARCELONA, Spain, May 21 (Reuters) - In the windows along Barcelona’s leafy avenues, some of the red blue and gold independence flags flying for the past two years have lately begun to lose their colours.
+BARCELONA, Spain (Reuters) - In the windows along Barcelona’s leafy avenues, some of the red blue and gold independence flags flying for the past two years have lately begun to lose their colors.

 A hotly-contested vote to elect the city council of the regional capital on Sunday may hasten the decline of a movement that only months ago seemed to have relentless momentum.